Liquidated damages and limitation of liability clauses

 Limitation of liability clauses in the commercial setting are treated differently and are generally enforceable unless the breaching party is found to be grossly negligent or the contract is shown to be unconscionable.
 In determining whether the clause is unconscionable, courts will look to the harshness of the terms and the bargaining positions of the parties.
 In the commercial setting, Courts rarely find the clauses to be unconscionable.

 Each case is different.
 Before accepting the nominal figure, the facts and circumstances should be reviewed and the contract language should be closely examined.
 Keis George has been successful in recovering subrogation dollars despite attempts by companies to enforce these clauses.
-If you have questions pertaining to these clauses as it relates to a file you’re currently working, contact an attorney with our subrogation practice.
+If you have questions pertaining to these clauses as it relates to a file you’re currently working, contact one of our subrogation lawyers.